Handel's logo

 NORMAL

-The brand provides a robust 90-hour training curriculum designed to prepare two staff members for launch.
-The program includes on-site launch support serving operational readiness, provided at no additional fee, with travel and lodging expenses managed by the franchisee.
+Handel's provides a structured 90-hour training program designed to prepare two managerial team members for launch.
+The program includes on-site launch support, with franchisees responsible for travel and living expenses.

 Unit Growth Analysis